decentraland/scene-state-server/README.md

-# Network entities limits
+# Network entity limits

-- The scene will definy the amount of network entities available for each client, and the amount of local entities
+- The scene will define the amount of network entities available for each client, and the amount of local entities
-- The client will asign a range of entities ids to each client, and clients will be able to freely create network entities in such range.
+- The client will assign a range of entity ids to each client, and clients will be able to freely create network entities in such range.

-Problem 1) what if a client run out of space for network entities?
+## what if a client runs out of space for network entities?

-Proposed solution: add the ability to request new ranges from the server, this cannot be done as part of the entity creation process, since it's a sync function, but we could add a simple API like this to the NetworkEntityFactory
+- _Proposed solution_: Add the ability to request new ranges from the server, This cannot be done as part of the entity creation process, since it's a sync function, but we could add a simple API like this to the NetworkEntityFactory

 ```